US BASED RESEARCH PROJECTS

 EARS (Effortless Assessment of Risk States)

 - Developments in consumer mobile and wearable computing (e.g., smart phones and fitness trackers) provide a historically novel opportunity to capture individual digital phenotypes (i.e., Jain, Powers, Hawkins, & Brownstein, 2015; Onnela & Rauch, 2016), which are continuously indexed, temporally rich individual-level data at multiple levels of analysis (i.e., voice tone, text message affective content, geolocation, physical mobility, autonomic activity, sleep, and social networks).
-Our lab has developed a suite of programs, the Effortless Assessment of Risk States (EARS) tool, that integrates these data into a background application on Android smartphone devices.
-The EARS tool collects data on language, facial expression, and voice tone as part of the person’s normally daily phone use.
-This data is then encrypted on the phone, and pushed to a HIPAA compliant cloud service for automated analysis of affective states.
+Our lab has developed a suite of programs, the Effortless Assessment of Risk States (EARS) tool (Lind et al., 2018, JMIR:MH), that integrates these data into a background application on Android and iOS smartphone devices.
+The EARS tool collects data on language, facial expression, and voice tone along with many other signals as part of the person’s normal daily phone use.
+This data is then encrypted on the phone and pushed to a HIPAA compliant cloud service for automated analysis of affective states.

 - Our lab is currently running the Effortless Assessment of Stressful Environments (EASE) study, in which we are utilizing the EARS tool to quantify digital phenotypes amongst healthy undergraduate students both during the regular term (low-stress) and during exam periods (high-stress) in order to understand which aspects of these data are the best indicators of changes in psychological stress.